davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.mmm/index.md

 $$

 For simplicity, you may assume that you'll only be multiplying square matrices in this assignment.
-In this assignment, you will be implementing the parallel, multithreaded implementation of mmm.
+You will be implementing a parallel, multithreaded version of mmm.

 #### Student Outcomes